Joanna (Msmillar) has written for many years on do-it-yourself car repair and maintenance.

 - Has the starter needed more than one turn to get the car started when normally it only needs one turn of the key?

 These are all symptoms of a battery that is in need of replacement.
-There is a device that can be purchased just for checking if the battery is good and it's at a reasonable cost (at least it was in 2014).
+There is a device that can be purchased just for checking if the battery is good and it's at a reasonable cost.

 A Turn of the Key

-I want to give you my usual words of caution, which I always ask my lady friends out there, and the guys that enjoy wearing their hair long, pull your hair back in a band of some kind to keep it out of any moving parts in the engine!
-The battery may be dead right now, but it won't be in a minute and you don't want to be pulled into the engine by your hair!
-Engines always win that kind of tug-of-war, so put your hair in a band, or similar, out of the way.
+I want to give you my usual words of caution, which I always give my friends out there that enjoy wearing their hair long—pull your hair back in a band of some kind to keep it out of any moving parts in the engine!
+The battery may be dead right now, but it won't be in a minute, and you don't want to be pulled into the engine by your hair!
+Engines always win that kind of tug-of-war, so put your hair in a band and get it out of the way.

 You know your battery is dead by two basic signs:

 - The interior lights don't come on when you open the car door.